1EdTech/openbadges-specification/ob_v3p0/integrity.md

 This standard supports the Linked Data Proof format using the [[[VC-DI-EDDSA]]] suite.

 <div class="note">
   Whenever possible, you should use a library or service to create and verify a Linked Data Proof.
-For example, Digital Bazaar, Inc. has a GitHub project that implements the [[[VC-DI-EDDSA]]] eddsa-2022 suite at [https://github.com/digitalbazaar/eddsa-2022-cryptosuite](https://github.com/digitalbazaar/eddsa-2022-cryptosuite).
+For example, Digital Bazaar, Inc. has a GitHub project that implements the [[[VC-DI-EDDSA]]] eddsa-2022 suite at <a href="https://github.com/digitalbazaar/eddsa-2022-cryptosuite">https://github.com/digitalbazaar/eddsa-2022-cryptosuite</a>.
 </div>

 #### Create the Proof